Iron horse trail

 There is plenty of parking at Grand River Rocks if you come by car.
 The nearest ION stop is Borden Station and there are lots of bus stops nearby.
 There is bike parking on the side of the building closest to the main entrance.

 The Iron Horse Trail is paved and accessible to wheelchairs/mobility devices.
-If you have accessibility requirements please email Brandon with any questions.
+If you have accessibility requirements please email with any questions or concerns.

 What do I do when I arrive?